 Caching will reduce your site load time because the visitor browser doesn't need to download things that don't change.

 Plugins like WP Rocket does an awesome doing this.

-If you’re using Siteground hosting, they have a free one that does that works pretty well.
+If you're using Siteground hosting, they have a free one that works pretty well.

-We all been there.
-We didn’t log in to the backend of the site for a while.
+We've all been there.
+We didn't log in to the site's backend for a while.